dialpad/dialtone-icons/README.md

+# ⚠️ Dialtone icons repository is now part of a monorepo

+This repository has been deprecated and the files have been moved to [Design system monorepo](https://github.com/dialpad/design-system) on Oct.
+27th, 2023.

 # Dialtone Icons

 This is the home for Dialtone icons.
 It includes the resources needed to implement icons on your application that conform to Dialpad’s design principles and best practices.